UtebayPi/CountriesApi/README.md

 # CountriesApi
-Приложение с использованием restcountries.com api, которое дает данные о разных странах.
+Catalogue App created using restcountries.com api, that gives information about different countries.